At the end of 2020, the average U.S. commercial building was about 53 years old (52.67 years).

 What is the actual split between modest and expensive buildings in terms of quantity?

-Looking at aggregate total values, California reigns supreme among states.
-Commercial buildings in California had a total value of $1.82 trillion at the end of 2014, or 22.7% of the value of all U.S. commercial buildings.
+Looking at aggregate total values, New York tops the list with California as a close second.
+Commercial buildings in New York had a total value of $2.5 trillion at the end of 2020, or 17.2% of the value of all U.S. commercial buildings.

 We get estimated building market values in two ways.